-Ray Romano Tries To Get His Mortified Son, 24, A Date On Jimmy Kimmel Live
+Ray Romano Tries To Get His Mortified Son, 24, A Date On ‘Jimmy Kimmel Live!’

 During one of those visits, Matt was prodded by his father to say “thank you” to Jimmy Kimmel, much like you would direct your little kid to do after someone handed him a treat.
 But this was the first time the father offered up the son as a prospective date for some lucky girl in the audience.

-When Ray Romano’s rep was called today to see if Matt got any phone calls from women interested in dates.
-The rep said that they have “nothing further to report on this matter.”
-It looks like Matt’s dating possibilities will remain a mystery unless of course, his father happens to stop by again.
+When Ray Romano’s rep was called today to see if Matt got any phone calls from women interested in dates, the rep said that they have “nothing further to report on this matter.”
+It looks like Matt’s dating possibilities will remain a mystery, unless of course, his father happens to stop by again.

 [Featured Image by Chris Pizzello/Shutterstock]